komodo108/space.trash/README.md

 # Space.Trash
 A Programming Puzzle Game· Final Project for CS4303.

-### Work In Progress
-Python is now fully working in its own decoupled thread, interaction happens over queues.
-Now to work on the main game, bots need to be able to move and interact with other objects.

 ### Story
 You are working in a bot factory & you come across an unusual bot which you can't work on.
 You are fired from your job.
 Later, you find some trashed bots including the unusual bot in the trash.